Fish and Game Warden Education & Careers You’ll protect wildlife and people when you study to become a game warden.

 What makes for a good game warden?
 They must be positive, hardworking people who want to succeed in all they do.
 They also need good life experience, sound judgment, and a strong moral character.

-If you’d like to combine your passion for the great outdoors with your interest in law enforcement, a career as a game warden can let you do just that.
+If you’d like to combine your passion for the great outdoors with your interest in law enforcement, getting an education to serve as a game warden can help you do just that.

 Game Warden School

 There’s no specific game warden school, but getting a degree in criminal justice may go a long way toward the educational requirements of the job.
 There are also many accredited online schools so you can get the education you need.

 Some states have game warden academies that you’re required to attend for basic training before you can become a game warden.
 The length of academy training will vary from state to state, but you’ll generally study many of the same subjects regardless of which state you live in: